cviebrock/eloquent-sluggable/README.md

 Aftwards, run `composer update` from your command line.

-Then, update `app/config/app.php` by adding entries for the service providers and class aliass:
+Then, update `app/config/app.php` by adding entries for the service providers and class aliases:

 ```php